What's Open in Chicago for Kids Right Now

 - Elmhurst Art Museum

-See the Wright Before the Lloyd exhibit before it closes February 14.
+Now open!
 The museum recommends advanced reservations for non-members.
 Take-home art kits are often available.

 - Chicago History Museum